 You have an important financial decision to make for your family.
-You must decide how to finance your child’s tuition at St. Stanislaus School.
-On this page, we summarize some of the returns you can expect from your investment at St. Stanislaus.
+You must decide how to finance your child’s tuition at Saint Stanislaus School Academy of Math & Science.
+On this page, we summarize some of the returns you can expect from your investment at St. Stans.
 Most importantly, we offer you important information about how to afford this investment for your child.

 St. Stanislaus School is an awesome school and I think everybody should go. – Grade 5 student

-What kind of returns will my child receive from an education at St. Stanislaus School?
+What kind of returns will my child receive from an education at Saint Stanislaus School?

 • Values-based teaching grounded in the tradition of the Roman Catholic Church.